isomerpages/mol-services/_government-services/06d-health-expenses.md

       <input type="checkbox" id="shield-101">
       <label class="tab-label" for="shield-101">What is MediShield Life?</label>
       <div class="tab-content">
-    <p> MediShield Life is a basic health insurance scheme that provides all Singapore residents with universal and lifelong protection against large healthcare bills, regardless of your age or health conditions.</p>
+    <p> MediShield Life is a health insurance scheme that provides all Singapore residents with universal and lifelong protection against large healthcare bills, regardless of your age or health conditions.</p>
    </div>
 </div>
       <div class="tab">